 Complete print phase

-The National Liberation Front was an unground army of people that often posed as ordinary citizens and farmers during daytime but became soldiers at night.
+The National Liberation Front was an underground army of people that often posed as ordinary citizens and farmers during daytime but became soldiers at night.
 This made it so hard for the Army of the Republic of Vietnam (ARVN) and the Americans to defeat them.
 In order to scare this underground army and erode support among the population, ARVN distributed propaganda leaflets intended as psychological warfare like this original one below (ex Munshower).
 It basically tries to impress Viet Cong or North Vietnamese Soldiers by the superior strength and fire power of the ARVN allies into surrendering.

 Registration Nr.
 200002